Implementing Particle Swarm Optimization from Scratch in R

 labs(title = "Initial Particle Positions")

-Next, we track each particle’s personal best position and the swarm’s global best position:
+Next, we need to track each particle’s personal best position and the swarm’s global best position, while initializing velocity vectors:

 # Initialize random velocities